alexkch/Grad-Admin-Portal/product.md

 Lessons learned

 **7. Project management and progress reporting**

 1.   **Teamwork and project progress (with burndown chart)**

-     - Artifact below is the project progress chart and the meetings minutes.
+     - The artifact below is the project progress chart and the meetings minutes.

        ​